Faba Beans Weeds

 840 12 oz/ac rate

 No herbicide treatment consistently resulted in faba bean crop injury or yield reduction across the seven site-years (Table 3).
 Under the right conditions, such as dry soil moisture, low pH, and low soil organic matter (SOM) conditions, most herbicides produced visual injury symptoms.
 Across all site-years, quinclorac (Accord®) and clopyralid (Lontrel®) had the greatest reductions in crop density and yield, as well as the highest crop injury.
-In 2018, Lontrel® at the highest rates reduced yield by 53% and 54% at Kernen and Scott respectively.
-At Scott in 2018, Accord® caused yield reductions of 41 and 80% at the 100 and 200 g ai/ha rates respectively.
+In 2018, Lontrel® at the highest rates reduced yield by 53% at Kernen and by 54% at Scott.
+In Scott in 2018, Accord® caused yield reductions of 41 and 80% at the 100 and 200 g ai/ha rates, respectively.
 No other herbicides caused significant yield reductions at any rate.
 Any crop density reductions or crop injury from other actives did not translate to yield loss.
-From these results, growers should avoid seeding faba beans where quinclorac and clopyralid have been used in the previous cropping year.
+Based on these results, growers should avoid seeding faba beans where quinclorac and clopyralid were used in the previous cropping year.

 Table 3.
 Herbicide phytotoxicity and yield impact from residual herbicide treatments across seven site-years